prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 ###### Rule 246 - Contents of the Application for rehearing

 1. The Application for rehearing shall contain :
-	- (a) the names of the petitioner and of the petitioner ’s representative ;
+	- (a) the names of the petitioner and of the petitioner 's representative ;
 	- (b) postal and electronic addresses for servic e on the petitioner and the names and addresses of the persons authorised to accept service ; and
 	- (c) an indication of the decision to be reviewed.